© 2016 Georgia Institute of Technology

 B.S.
 Physics, University of Buenos Aires, Argentina

-Dr. Martin Maldovan is an Assistant Professor in the School of Chemical & Biomolecular Engineering and the School of Physics at the Georgia Institute of Technology.
+Dr. Martin Maldovan is an Associate Professor in the School of Chemical & Biomolecular Engineering and the School of Physics at the Georgia Institute of Technology.
 He received his PhD at the Massachusetts Institute of Technology (MIT) in the Department of Materials Science and Engineering.
 He was also a postdoctoral associate and research scientist at MIT.
 Dr. Maldovan’s group is developing novel heat and mass transport processes as an enabling technology for energy converter materials and devices, micro and nanoelectronics, chemical and biological separations, and catalysis.
 His group focuses on designing, predicting, and controlling heat and mass transfer in rationally engineered systems with length scales ranging from macro to nano, to advance new paradigms for energy saving materials and devices.